 Climate models are indispensable for understanding climate variability and the past and future changes in our climate.
 Australia’s national climate model, the Australian Community Climate and Earth Systems Simulator (ACCESS), has been developed by the Australian climate research community (including through Hub projects 2.1 and 2.5), and provides us with a modelling capability which can focus on the Australian and Southern Hemisphere region.

-We’re using the coupled and atmospheric model versions of ACCESS (ACCESS-CM and ACCESS-AM) to develop additional climate simulations to provide an ensemble of model runs on future climates under different scenarios.
-Combined with the ACCESS simulations submitted to the World Climate Research Program (WCRP) Coupled Model Intercomparison Project (CMIP) phase 6, this ensemble will provide better estimates of changes in future extreme rainfall and temperature over Australia.
-We’re also using the Earth Systems model version of ACCESS (ACCESS-ESM1.5) to provide ensemble simulations which will help quantify the effects of land management strategies for Australia under low and high emission scenarios.
+We’ve used the coupled and atmospheric model versions of ACCESS (ACCESS-CM and ACCESS-AM) to develop additional climate simulations to provide an ensemble of model runs on future climates under different scenarios.
+Combined with the ACCESS simulations submitted to the World Climate Research Program (WCRP) Coupled Model Intercomparison Project (CMIP) phase 6, this ensemble provides better estimates of changes in future extreme rainfall and temperature over Australia.
+We’ve also used the Earth Systems model version of ACCESS (ACCESS-ESM1.5) to provide ensemble simulations which will help quantify the effects of land management strategies for Australia under low and high emission scenarios.

-This project will support other ESCC Hub projects to apply ACCESS to better understand the climate drivers of importance to the Australian region, such as the El Niño–Southern Oscillation, the Southern Annular Mode and the Indian Ocean Dipole, and how they may change in the future under a warming climate.
+This project has also supported other ESCC Hub projects in applying ACCESS to better understand the climate drivers of importance to the Australian region, such as the El Niño–Southern Oscillation, the Southern Annular Mode and the Indian Ocean Dipole, and how they may change in the future under a warming climate.